stewartsmith/drizzle/docs/installing/from_source.rst

 Compiling The Source
 --------------------
-Compiling is as simple as doing the following inside the source:
+Compiling is done by performing the standard automake commands from the top level directory inside the source:

 .. code-block:: bash